mo-sari/recipe-app/README.md

 (run docker-compose up to see if everything is ok) docker-compose run --rm app sh -c "python manage.py createsuperuser" in running app go to admin panel and enter using super_user credentials

+## Creating the api schema

+(update the requirements.txt and then ==>)
+docker-compose build
+then configure settings.py
+then configure urls.py